Matching Church Ad Content with Your Target Audience Goals

 3. Community Needs: Think about what’s happening in your local area.
 If people around you are dealing with stress, housing challenges, or feel disconnected, addressing those in your messaging can make your ad feel more timely and real.

 One simple way to understand your audience better is by asking them.
 Use a Sunday morning bulletin insert to collect feedback.
 Create a quick poll on social media.
-Or just notice what’s getting the most attention in your current outreach.
+And of course, just notice what’s getting the most attention in your current outreach.
 If your youth group photos are getting lots of engagement, that’s a cue about your audience’s interests.

 The more you know about who you're speaking to, the more clearly you can lead them to take action.
 This isn't guesswork.
 It’s active listening, being curious, and responding with thoughtful messages.